 In 1941 the company opened a new production facility for chemicals in Texas City, Texas.
-In 1947 it acquired a facility in West Virginia that had been used by the government during World War II and began making styrene and butadiene.
+In 1947 it acquired a facility in West Virginia used by the government during World War II and began making styrene and butadiene.

-In addition to production of chemicals, Union Carbide expanded into mining.
-It mined uranium ore and processed the mineral, and also mined, processed and distributed asbestos.
+Union Carbide also expanded into mining, including asbestos.
 The asbestos it mined and produced was called Calidria chrysotile asbestos.
-It came from a mine near King City, California and was processed in a mill in California before being sold to other companies.
+It came from a mine near King City, California, and was processed in California before being sold to other companies.

 How Union Carbide Used Asbestos

 Unlike many other companies found liable for asbestos illnesses, Union Carbide never actually made any products that contained asbestos.

 It mined asbestos in California, processed it in a facility there, and then sold and distributed it to other companies that manufactured products with asbestos.
 These included construction materials, the automotive industry, oil and gas facilities, and textile plants, among others.

 Union Carbide first began mining asbestos in the early 1960s when a deposit was discovered in the area around King City, California.
 The asbestos was chrysotile, the type used in most asbestos applications.
 Union Carbide gave its asbestos the brand name Calidria.